UsabilityEngineering/ux-portfolio-mnguyen1996/j02/README.md

 **efficient**
 **satisfying**

 As I made lunch on a typical weekday, I noticed that I can document my experience with my air fryer.
-This air fryer has been my most used appliance for the last year, and I've been loving it so far.
+This air fryer has been my most used appliance for the past year, and I've been loving it so far.

 <img src="idle.jpg" alt="idle" width="400"/>